thecsea/static-site-creator/README.md

 - [ ] Async (for client) git operations
 - [ ] Cache git repositories
 - [ ] Fast git clone (min history)
+- [ ] Multiple remote server support for the same repository (multiple push)

 ## How to use